Bills Addressing Missing and Murdered Indigenous Women & Relatives Move Through Senate

 Contact: Chris Nordstrum (415) 601-1992 Chris.Nordstrum@nmlegis.gov

-“This effort represents the next important step in addressing our country’s failure to adequately report cases of missing and murdered indigenous women, girls, and relatives” said bill sponsor and fellow task force member Senator Shannon Pinto (D-Tohatchi).
-“I would like to thank the members of the task force, the Indian Affairs Department, Governor Lujan Grisham, and all of the legislators and fellow supporters who listened to the call from my grandfather and now honor his legacy by working together to bring real solutions to this problem.
-This event, coupled with the legislation I’m sponsoring in conjunction with the Attorney General’s Office, brings both attention and the action we need to address this terrible crisis.”
+“The time is now to fund uranium cleanup across our state,” said Representative Sariñana.
+“We cannot put it off any longer, the health and wellbeing of some of our most fragile communities impacted by uranium spills and run-off is in jeopardy.”

-Senate Bill 12, also sponsored by Senators Pinto and Lopez, is another piece of legislation aiming to address the issue of Missing and Murdered Indigenous Women & Relatives by ensuring more effective coordination between law enforcement agencies, improved data collection, education and training.
-SB 12 also provides grant funding to the sovereign tribes of New Mexico to create a platform for information sharing with the State Missing Persons Clearinghouse for MMIW.
+“Historically, our Indigenous people and local communities, overwhelmingly bore the brunt of the environmental, health, and economic damage inflicted by uranium mining,” said Senator Shannon Pinto.
+“This legislation not only acknowledges this harmful lasting legacy, but also lays out a framework to collaboratively address the ongoing risk to our collective public health and the climate, in partnership with local communities, Indian Pueblos, Tribes, and Nations.
+Let us move forward the continuation of healing our communities and lands.”

-Senate Bill 13 now goes to the House of Representatives for consideration.
-Senate Bill 12 is scheduled to be heard in the Senate Judiciary Committee on Monday January 31.
+Representative Sariñana has also introduced the same legislation in the House of Representatives as House Bill 164.
+HB164 is scheduled to be heard in the House Energy, Environment & Natural Resources Committee on Thursday February 3.

 ###